fbpx

 6. Overloading the System: Excessive water usage, such as doing multiple loads of laundry or taking long showers within a short period, can overload the septic system.
 This can lead to backups, system failure, and environmental contamination.

 By understanding and avoiding these common violations, homeowners can maintain a compliant septic system, protect the environment, and avoid costly fines.
-Remember, septic system regulations exist to safeguard public health and preserve water quality, so it’s important to follow them diligently.
+Remember, residential and commercial septic system regulations exist to safeguard public health and preserve water quality, so it’s important to follow them diligently.

 Consequences Of Non-Compliance